jvezolles/rest-api/README.md

 ## Prerequisites

+You must install:
-You must install OpenJDK on your machine and define the `JAVA_HOME` environment variable.
+- OpenJDK on your machine and define the `JAVA_HOME` environment variable
+- Maven on your machine and define the `MAVEN_HOME` environment variable

-This variable should point to your local OpenJDK installation.
+These variables should point to your local OpenJDK and Maven installation.

-You also need to add `%JAVA_HOME%\bin` to your system's Path environment variable.
+You also need to add `%JAVA_HOME%\bin` and `%MAVEN_HOME%\bin` to your system's Path environment variable.

 ## Build

-To package the application, a Maven build is performed without any profile.
+To package the local application, a Maven build is performed without any profile.

-It is not necessary to install Maven locally; the tooling is included in the sources.

 This build performs:

 - Compilation of all project dependencies
 - Execution of all unit tests
-- Generation of the final WAR file
+- Generation of the final JAR file

 To launch the build:

-- In a Windows command prompt, go to the `api-users` folder
+- In a Windows command prompt, go to the `rest-api` folder
-- Execute the command: `.\mvnw clean install`
+- Execute the command: `mvn clean install`

-The result of the build can be found in the `target` folder of the `api-users` project.
+The result of the build can be found in the `target` folder of the `rest-api` project.

 This folder contains the WAR file with the application and its associated Javadoc.